unconst/boltzmann/README.md

     --wallet.name <wallet_name> \
     --wallet.hotkey <hotkey_name> \
     --subtensor.network test \
-    --netuid 212 \
+    --netuid 220 \
     --bucket <your_s3_bucket_name> \
     --device cuda
 ```

 ## Hardware Requirements

-Given the computational intensity of training and validating neural networks, it is highly recommended to use machines equipped with high-performance GPUs like NVIDIA H100.
+Given the computational intensity of training and validating neural networks, it is highly recommended to use machines equipped with high-performance GPUs like NVIDIA A100 or better.
 Adequate CPU resources and memory are also necessary to handle data loading and preprocessing tasks.

 ## Contributing

-Contributions to the BISTRO project are welcome.
+Contributions to the **BISTRO** project are welcome.
 Please open issues and submit pull requests for improvements and fixes.

 ## License

 This project is licensed under the MIT License © 2024 Chakana.tech.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.

+---

+**Note**: The mathematical formulations and mechanisms described are integral to ensuring the security and efficiency of the decentralized training process.
+By participating as a miner or validator, you contribute to a collaborative effort to advance decentralized machine learning.